nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/JSON_SERVER_API.md

 ### Create the API

-You are going to create an API that you will use to store and retrieve information your favorite foods.
+You are going to create an API (application programming interface) that you will use to store and retrieve information your favorite foods.

 ```sh
 mkdir -p ~/workspace/javascript/exercises/food-api/api